bowencraft/the-Smith/README.md

 ### Disclaimer of Copyright:

 - Explosion Sound: [aigeiWeb](https://www.aigei.com/s?q=%E5%99%A2)
-- All other material is original.
+- All other assets are original.